Tips for Children’s Immune Health

-Another lifestyle factor that can support immune health is ensuring they are eating unprocessed, fresh, and whole foods low in sugar.
-Because it’s not always easy to ensure your kids are eating well-balanced meals 100% of the time, especially for time-crunched families and picky eaters, one of the best ways to close nutritional gaps is to incorporate a multivitamin and mineral.
-A good multivitamin will contain a broad spectrum of vitamins and minerals needed for healthy teeth, bones, skin, nerves, brain, metabolism, and immunity.* Look for the multivitamins containing zinc, magnesium, vitamin C, and vitamin K2, especially the ones that are naturally sweetened with stevia and xylitol.
+Another lifestyle factor that can help keep your kids well is ensuring they are eating unprocessed, fresh, and whole foods low in sugar.* Because it’s not always easy to ensure your kids are eating well-balanced meals 100% of the time, especially for time-crunched families and picky eaters, one of the best ways to close nutritional gaps is with supplemental support.*

-Sugar has been shown to alter our microbiome in some pretty extreme ways, like feeding the bad sugar-loving bacteria, which can crowd out beneficial, immune-supporting bacteria.
-Sugar has also been shown to decrease the effectiveness of our white blood cells.
-Instead of sugary snacks, have fruits rich with vitamin C and antioxidants like oranges and blueberries.
-Load up on fiber-rich veggies (also good for the gut), such as carrots with protein-rich hummus and nut butter on celery.
+Sugar has been shown to alter our microbiome in some pretty extreme ways, like feeding the less healthy sugar-loving bacteria, which can then crowd out beneficial, immune-supporting bacteria.* Sugar has also been shown to decrease the effectiveness of our white blood cells.
+Instead of sugary snacks, have fruits rich in vitamin C and antioxidants like oranges and blueberries.
+Load up on fiber-rich veggies (also good for the gut) such as carrots with protein-rich hummus and nut butter on celery.

-With appropriate vitamin and mineral support, a healthy lifestyle, and proper hygiene we can support our child’s health all fall, winter, and year long!
+With appropriate vitamin and mineral support, a healthy lifestyle, and good hygiene we can get our kids back on their feet again, and maintain winter wellness.*